-June 14, 2008: On Saturday June 14th there was an Assembly wedding held in Pasadena.
-It was a marriage between a man from Pasadena and a woman from WLA.
-There were about 300 guests in attendance from the Assemblies in San Francisco, Sacramento, WLA, Pasadena and Riverside.
+On June 14, 2008 an Assembly wedding was held in Pasadena.
+The groom was from the Pasadena Assembly and the bride from the West Los Angeles Assembly.
+There were about three hundred guests in attendance from the Assemblies in San Francisco, Sacramento, West Los Angeles, Pasadena and Riverside.
 The format was the same as always: long somber hymns, long preaching about the man and women’s relationship likened to Christ and the church, Jim McAllister saying, “You may salute your bride”.

 One sad testimony to how narrow-minded the groups still are: The groom’s brother (a former Assembly member) was told he was not invited to the wedding because of negative things he said about George and his followers over five years ago.
 Even though this man did all he could to reconcile with his own brother, the group still dictates the relationship.
 All the rest of the groom’s family (aunts, cousins, and grandparents) were in attendance regardless of their religious beliefs.
 Several who are church elders and pastors could not tolerate the message and left immediately after the service.

-Of the 300 guests, about 80-90 were family and friends from outside the Assembly.
+Of the three hundred guests, only about 80-90 were family and friends from outside the Assembly.
 The rest were Assembly folks - current and former members, of which many were children.
-Jim McAllister has 10 kids, Scott Testa 6, etc.
+Jim McAllister has ten kids, Scott Testa six, etc.

 Readers' Comments